Mémorial des Martyrs de la Déportation: Description and history

 The memorial is shaped like a ship's prow; the crypt is accessible by two staircases and a lowered square protected by a metal portcullis.
 The crypt leads to a hexagonal rotunda that includes two chapels containing earth and bones from concentration camps.
 The walls display literary excerpts.
 Pingusson intended that its long and narrow subterranean space convey a feeling of claustrophobia.
 The memorial's entrance is narrow, marked by two concrete blocks.
-Inside is the tomb of an unknown deportee who was killed at the camp in Neustadt.
+Inside is the tomb of an unknown deportee who was killed at the camp in Natzweiler-Struthof.
 Along both walls of the narrow, dimly lit chamber are 200,000 glass crystals with light shining through, meant to symbolize each of the deportees who died in the concentration camps; at the end of the tunnel is a single bright light.
 Ashes from the camps, contained within urns, are positioned at both lateral ends.
 Both ends of the chamber have small rooms that seem to depict prison cells.
 Opposite the entrance is a stark iron gate overlooking the Seine at the tip of the Île de la Cité.

-The memorial is open daily from 10am to 5pm from October through March, and from 10am to 7pm from April through September.
+The memorial is open every day except the first Monday of every month and the following days : Jan.
+1st – May 1st – December 25th.
+Opening hours : 10am – 6:30 pm – Last access to the crypt 6 :15 pm.
 According to Time Out Paris, an annual Day of Remembrance ceremony is hosted at the memorial on the last Sunday of April.

 Inscriptions

 The memorial features excerpts of works by Louis Aragon, French poet and French Resistance member Robert Desnos, Paul Éluard, Antoine de Saint-Exupéry and Jean-Paul Sartre.
 Fragments of two poems by Desnos, himself a deportee, are inscribed on the walls.
 The first consists of the last stanza of a poem written pseudonymously by Desnos and published "underground" in Paris, on Bastille Day 1942, "The Heart that Hated War":

-A circular plaque on the floor of the underground chamber is inscribed: "They descended into the mouth of the earth and they did not return."
-A "flame of eternal hope" burns and The Tomb of the Unknown Deportee bears the inscription: "Dedicated to the living memory of the 200,000 French deportees sleeping in the night and the fog, exterminated in the Nazi concentration camps."
+A circular plaque on the floor of the underground chamber is inscribed: "They went to the other side of the world and did not return."
+A "flame of eternal hope" burns and The Tomb of the Unknown Deportee bears the inscription: "Dedicated to the living memory of the 200,000 French deportees that sank in the night and the fog, exterminated in the Nazi concentration camps."
 At the exit to the chamber is the injunction, engraved, found at all sites memorializing the victims of the Nazis: "Forgive but never forget."